ucrdatacenter/projects/Environmental Science/STOWA project/Asellus Aquaticus/README.md

 ### DATA
-  eea.europa.eu
-  gbirf.org
+  The data on the occurrences of Asellus Aquaticus for this project are retrieved from the STOWA dataset from gbif.org.
+Regarding the Nitrite pollution the data are obtained from   European Environmetnal Agency, eea.europa.eu.
+Both datasets are adjusted and uploaded in the data file of Asellus Aquaticus project.

 ### SKILLS
-   importing datasets
-   simple cleaning of data
+   While completing this project a student can develop multiple R skills as well as practice performing research with previously gathered data from an external source.

+  Skills practice:

+         - filtering, adjusting and cleaning data to obtain desired information only
-   creating simple R function
+         - creating simple R functions
-   visualizing observations on map (perhaps including simpel QGIS visualization) visualizing R graphs with ggplot performing statistical test
+         - visualizing observations on map (perhaps including simpel QGIS visualization)
+         - visualizing R graphs with ggplot
+         - performing statistical test

 ### RESEARCH FOCUS